HeadPot/Mushroom-Dosage-Calculator/README.md

 ## Technical

 Single self-contained HTML file.
-No frameworks, no build step, no external dependencies beyond Google Fonts (Orbitron) and ipapi.co for country detection.
+No frameworks, no build step, no external JS dependencies beyond:
+- **Google Fonts** (Orbitron) — typography
+- **ipapi.co** — country detection for kg/lb auto-toggle
+- **GoatCounter** — anonymous, privacy-respecting visit counter (no cookies, no fingerprinting, GDPR compliant).
+Stats are private and visible only to the author.

 ---